isverzh85/libraryProject/README.md

-# libraryProject
+# Project Name: Simple Book List Maker

-This project is a simple book list where the user can click on the genre and select the book as well as put it in their book list.
-They can include notes and then export it as a CSV file.
+# Project Description: Simple Book List Maker is a web application created by Irina Sverzhanovskaya that allows users to display books based on the genre and retrieve a list of books from that genre.
+The application is built using ReactJS and utilizes the OpenLibraryAPI to retrieve book information.
+Users can select a genre from a dropdown menu, and the application will display a list of books that match that genre.
+Clicking on a book will retrieve more detailed information about the book, including the title, author, and publication information.
+Simple Book List Maker is a useful tool for book enthusiasts who want to easily browse and organize books based on genre.

 ## Available Scripts